learn-co-curriculum/playlister-sinatra/README.md

 The first thing you should aim to do is create a Sinatra interface for the data in `db/data`.
 There is a `LibraryParser` class included in the `lib` folder that you may use, though it may need some tweaking to work with your specific application.
 Your associations should follow this pattern:

-1. An Artist can have multiple songs and multiple genres
+1. An Artist can have multiple songs and multiple genres.
-2. A Genre can have multiple artists and multiple songs
+2. A Genre can have multiple artists and multiple songs.
-3. A Song can belong to ONE Artist and multiple genres
+3. A Song can belong to ONE Artist and multiple genres.
-4. How would we implement the relationship of a song having many genres and genre having many songs?
+4. How would we implement the relationship of a song having many genres and a genre having many songs?
 In order to establish a "many-to-many" relationship, we'll need a join table.
-You will need a `SongGenre` class to go along with this table in the database
+You will need a `SongGenre` class to go along with this table in the database.

 You should build the following routes: